Magnitude 5.9 shock again rocks quake-stunned Puerto Rico

 No injuries or deaths were reported, officials said.

-Saturday’s quake occurred four days after a 6.4 magnitude quake in the same area and amid a spate of more than 1,100 mostly small quakes over the past 15 days.
+Saturday’s quake occurred four days after a 6.4 magnitude quake in the same area and amid a spate of more than 1,200 mostly small quakes over the past 15 days, all at shallow depths.

 Gov. Wanda Vazquez estimated damage from Tuesday’s earthquake at $110 million, with a total of 559 structures affected.
 She said her administration was immediately releasing $2 million to six of the most affected municipalities.